A spacious kitchen with wooden beams, white cabinets, a wooden dining table, and purple chairs. Plants adorn the table and countertop.

 Is it OK to carry out the main renovations myself?

 Yes, absolutely.
-You don’t need to appoint a builder unless you need major groundwork doing.
+You can carry out some work yourself, depending on the nature of the renovation.
 If you’re doing the work yourself, we always suggest our Premier Plus policy as this includes cover for accidental damage.

-Do I need Renovation Insurance cover for cosmetic works?
+Do I need Renovation Insurance for cosmetic works?

 Does my builder's insurance cover my renovation?